 How long does it take for the committee to reach a decision?

 Please allow approximately two weeks for the review of M.S. applications.
 The review for Ph.D. applicants takes approximately two to three weeks.
 Open University and Certificate Programs take approximately one week.

 Can I defer my application?

 Yes, if you are unable to furnish all of the required materials by an application deadline, please send an email to GradEngineer@scu.edu and specify for which quarter you are seeking admission instead.

 How big are the graduate engineering classes?
 Are they all taught by professors or are some taught by teaching assistants?

 On average, there are 15 students in a class.
 All courses are taught by full-time professors or part-time lecturers who are from industry.
-Our teaching assistants do not teach classes.

 - I've taken some graduate courses outside SCU.
 Can I transfer those credits?

 Graduate level courses that you took in an accredited university may be considered for transfer credit to SCU if they have not been applied to any other graduate degrees.
 You must have a grade of C or better in those courses.
 M.S. students may transfer a maximum of 6 semester or 9 quarter units toward the required 45 units to graduate from SCU, and Ph.D. students can transfer a maximum of 18 quarter units or 12 semester units toward the required 72 units.
 Ph.D. students usually take 36 units of courses and 36 units for dissertation.